ukri-bench/benchmark-pydgemm/README.md

 ```

 No external validation tests are required;
-`python-dgemm.py` includes a validation test at the end of its execution;
+`python-dgemm.py` includes a validation test at the end of its execution.

 ## Sample output: